 If test cores made with unbalanced systems were aged over several days under ambient conditions, the severity of the defects increased slightly.
-This phenomenon appears to be related to moisture from atmospheric humidity combining with unreacted material in the polyisocyanate, and forming urea structures.^{25,26} The porosityforming tendencies of this latter group of substances is well known.^{1,2,8} They are reported to readily break down into ammonia derivatives, at high temperatures, that later dissociate into nascent H and N,^{1,27} both of which are highly soluble and dissolve very readily in molten irons.
+This phenomenon appears to be related to moisture from atmospheric humidity combining with unreacted NCO groups in the polyisocyanate and forming urea structures.

+The porosity forming tendencies of this latter group of substances is well known.

+They are reported to readily break down into ammonia derivatives at high temperatures that later dissociate into nascent hydrogen and nitrogen, both of which are highly soluble and dissolve very readily in molten irons.